 But what if I told you there are cardio workouts that I bet you never considered or thought of?
-We are so programmed into thinking that cardio needs to either be done on a piece of cardio equipment or that we need to be running outside.
-That’s not necessarily the case.
-In fact, I’m going to list three cardio workouts that more than likely, you aren’t even going to realize your heart rate is elevated because you're having so much fun because you're thinking outside of the box.
+We are so programmed into thinking that cardio needs to either be done on a piece of cardio equipment, inside a gym, or that cardio equals running outside.
+Those are good moves, but they aren't necessarily the only moves.
+In fact, I’m going to list three cardio workouts that you might not even realize constitutes as cardio.
+And that's because you're distracted from the workout itself, you're having fun, and you're just thinking outside the box.

-- High Rep/Low Rest Workouts
+Cardio = High Rep/Low Rest Workouts

 Why not kill two birds with one stone?
-Are you planning on hitting the weights, but you don’t think you’ll have enough time to fit in cardio too based on your busy schedule?
+Are you planning on hitting the weights, but you don’t think you’ll have enough time to fit in cardio, too?
 No worries!
 Do it all at the same time.
 How?
 All you need to do is keep your heart rate elevated throughout your resistance training workout.
 Now, you might be wondering how you can turn weights into one of the best cardio workouts you’ll ever complete, but it’s possible.

 Article Courtesy Of Matt Weik